 Brown University, B.A.

-Jeff was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the field of Real Estate Law.
-Jeff has been listed in Best Lawyers since 2012.
+Jeffrey was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Real Estate Law.
+Jeffrey has been listed in Best Lawyers since 2012.

 Additionally, Jeff has been recognized as a “New England Super Lawyer” in Real Estate based on a peer-review survey by Boston Magazine (2004, 2005, 2006, 2007, 2011, and 2012).